eFinder

 “In 1985, high-ranking regime members were tried at the Trial of the Juntas where Videla was sentenced to life imprisonment.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify the 1985 Trial of the Juntas and Videla's sentencing.
+No evidence found in web searches, Wikipedia, or cross-references to support the 1985 Trial of the Juntas and Videla's sentencing.

 “The extensive amnesty regulations introduced after the regime crumbled, as well as the general pardon decreed in 1989, have impeded legal proceedings against the junta's henchmen.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to assess the impact of amnesty laws on legal proceedings.
+No evidence found in web searches, Wikipedia, or cross-references to support the claim about amnesty laws obstructing legal proceedings.

 “The military built a clandestine detention center at the La Fronterita sugar mill in Tucuman province in 1975, and there is evidence to suggest that the company's management provided information to military officers about workers who were allegedly tortured and murdered.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm the La Fronterita sugar mill detention center.
+No evidence found in web searches, Wikipedia, or cross-references to support the claim about the La Fronterita detention center.

 “It is believed that the plant’s managers handed over the names and addresses of at least 14 trade union activists to the military, all of whom disappeared.”